Use This Five of Anything Icebreaker for Team Building

-Looking for a winning team building icebreaker that you can use for meetings, training classes, team building sessions, and company events and activities?
-My five of anything icebreaker makes group cohesiveness and cooperation a natural extension of the discussion when you use this team building icebreaker.
+Looking for a winning team-building icebreaker that you can use for meetings, training classes, team building sessions, and company events and activities?
+The five of anything icebreaker makes group cohesiveness and cooperation a natural extension of the discussion when you use this team building icebreaker.

 Icebreakers That Relate to the Session's Topic